The Aspen Times

-The Aspen Times is an 11,500-circulation, 7-day-a-week newspaper in the ski resort town of Aspen, Colorado, United States, with a history dating back to 1881.
+The Aspen Times is a free, 6,500-circulation daily newspaper in the ski resort town of Aspen, Colorado, United States, with a history dating back to 1881.

 History

 The Aspen Weekly Times' first issue was published April 23, 1881 when Aspen was a silver mining town, and the purpose of the newspaper was to bring news about the outside world to miners.
 The original owner was D.H.
 Waite & Co under the leadership of Davis Hanson Waite who sold the paper to B. Clark Wheeler in 1885 and later became Governor of Colorado.
 Within months, Wheeler converted the paper into a daily.
 Wheeler was a promoter and had various business interests.
 In 1880, Wheeler changed the name of the city from Ute City to Aspen.
 In the 1890s, the paper returned to a weekly publication schedule as the population of Aspen dropped due to the bust in silver prices.

 In 1956, Bil Dunaway, a U.S. Army 10th Mountain Division veteran, bought The Aspen Times, and over the next 35 years would amass a local media empire.
 At one time, he owned KSNO-AM 1260, Aspen's cable TV company and its only newspaper.
 Downvalley, he also owned Glenwood Springs, Colorado radio station KMTS-FM 99.1, the Valley Journal in Carbondale, Colorado, The Rifle Telegram and Climbing magazine.
 Dunaway was a crusading newspaper editor as well as a world-class ski racer and a prolific mountaineer.